13. Graphics#

 Once plot.window is called, axTicks

-can be called to guesstimate some tasteful (round) locations for the tick
+can be called to guesstimate the tasteful (round) locations for the tick

 By default, they are based on the xaxp